ibm-cloud-docs/Cloudant/query/search.md

 The `index` function takes three parameters, where the third parameter is optional.

-The first parameter is the name of the field you intend to use when querying the index, which is specified in the Lucene syntax portion of later queries.
+The first parameter is the name of the field that you intend to use when querying the index, which is specified in the Lucene syntax portion of later queries.
 An example appears in the following query: